RedGnad/Base-War/README.md

 ## A full world

-- **A newcomer always gets a base.** If the chosen square was just taken, the server places the base on the nearest free square and says so.
+- **Fair placement of bases.** If the chosen square was just taken, the server places the base on the nearest free square and says so.
 Never a refusal.
-- **Room is an object budget, not a head count.** The phone renders about 400 objects; the server keeps a ledger of 385, each base charged what it really costs.
+- **Room is an object budget.** The phone renders about 400 objects; the server keeps a ledger of 385, each base charged what it really costs.
 When the ledger is full, the base of the player absent for longest steps off the field: nothing lost, it stops earning, it stands again on their return.
 A player who is present is never removed.